-Just as a company looking to hire employees does not have the right to test for all the above mentioned possibilities, the company does not have the right to subject their candidates to drug test.
+Just as a company looking to hire employees does not have the right to test for all the above-mentioned possibilities, the company does not have the right to subject their candidates to a drug test.

 Right May Not Always Make Things Right

 Ok, it is agreed that many states allow employers to drug test their candidates.
 However, just because an employer has the right to do drug test does not mean that it is right to test candidates thus.
 Just as the company has the right to test, a candidate has the right to decline to take the test.
 If all candidates refuse to give their samples for testing, the right the company has may not lead the company in the right direction.

 Using drugs according to the law may be illegal.
 However, drugs that are illegal now may not have been illegal in the past and may also become legal in future, which highlights the fact that most of the drugs have not always been branded as legal or illegal.
 That apart, what one does in private should not be the deciding factor, particularly when the person is otherwise very law-abiding.

 A shift in the way society sees drug users need to change if society is for freedom for all and appreciates individual rights.